junryuf2/rebar_detection/README.md

 2. The neighbor size, 0 < n < 10 (recommended)It can not be a non positive number.
 It can not be a size greater than half of the total length of the given sample size.
 3. The complete file path

+Once processed, the annotated_las.txt inside code folder will output the annotated coordinates that can be opened in 3D LAS viewing softwares.